kiddo127/OSKT/README.md

 - **State-of-the-Art Performance**: Outperforms traditional knowledge distillation and pruning methods

 ## 🏗️ Model Architectures
-Our method leverages the refined weight chain​ to generate a dense spectrum of offspring models​ spanning from the weight chain's own width up to the full width of the teacher model.
+Our method leverages the refined weight chain​ to generate a dense spectrum of student models​ spanning from the weight chain's own width up to the full width of the teacher model.
 To evaluate the effectiveness of our approach, we construct the following series of models for performance assessment.
 ### ResNet Model Series
 | Model | Role | Inplanes | Multipliers | Params | FLOPs |
 |-------|-----|----------|-------------|--------|-------|